Clariteia/minos-documentation/docs/quickstart/aggregate.md

 One of the most important parts of an exam is the set of questions.
 Here, the `Question` will be modeled as an `Entity` descendant.
 The *Entity* classes are characterised for being parts of the `Aggregate` one, with the extra capability to be uniquely identified based on an internal identifier.
 To know more about the `Entity` class, it is recommended to read the [TODO: link to architecture].

-In this case, for sake or simplicity, the `Question` entity will only have two attributes: a `title`, which will contain the question to be answered, and a set of `answers` to be picked.
+In this case, for the sake or simplicity, the `Question` entity will only have two attributes: a `title`, which will contain the question to be answered, and a set of `answers` to be picked.
 But initially, `answers` will be ignored:
 ```python
 from minos.common import (
     Entity,